 But the Finance Minister, Yair Lapid, from the centrist Yesh Atid party, is pulling in a different direction than Mr Bennet.
 Mr Lapid said in a speech on Sunday that diplomatic stalemate with the Palestinians “endangers us because it causes mounting damage in our relations with the US and the world”.

-A Palestinian construction worker at a building site in the Jewish settlement of Ramt Shlomo, near the Arab neighborhood of Beit Hanina, East Jerusalem (EPA) He indicated the divestment situation could get worse if the peace talks with the Palestinians fail.
+He indicated the divestment situation could get worse if the peace talks with the Palestinians fail.

 “I will not detail here the type of sanctions Israel could face but the results are liable to be nothing less than destructive to the private welfare of each Israeli citizen,” Mr Lapid said.

 Alon Liel, a former director-general of the foreign ministry known for his dovish views, added: “The new Israeli society is very standard-of-living oriented and even if there is a marginal impact of 5 or 10 per cent on people, a lot of Israelis are not willing to pay the price.
 Today’s youngsters don’t want Europe to hit them in the pocket.”

 The Israeli government believes that the EU policies and rhetoric are contributing to a climate in which individual firms in Europe may divest.
 In particular, they cite the advancement of new guidelines in the EU’s Horizon 2020 science research program agreed in November that bar funding to entities in the occupied territories.